- About IOA

 The Ombuds Professional:

-DeadlinesProposal Submission Window: Grants were awarded beginning in February 2023 and will continue until funds are exhausted.
+DeadlinesProposal Submission Window: Submissions are ongoing, and grants are awarded until funds are exhausted.
 Application Requirements